bhavyasahni123/5G-Person-Detection-System/README.md

 ### Explanation

 The camera operates as a 5G user equipment and streams video over the uplink.
-The gNodeB forwards this data to the UPF, which performs local breakout and sends the stream directly to the MEC server.
+The gNodeB forwards this data to the UPF, which performs local breakout and routes the stream directly to the MEC server.

-All processing is done at the edge.
-Detection, tracking, and counting are executed sequentially, and results are sent to monitoring systems.
+All processing is performed at the edge.
+Detection, tracking, and counting are executed sequentially, and results are delivered to the monitoring system.

 ---